uber/okbuck/README.md

 If you are using OkBuck in your open source project, [send me a e-mail](mailto:xz4215@gmail.com) with your repo url, I'll add your repo in this list.

 ## Change log
++  0.4.1: naive way to fix problems in `checkDependencyDiffersByVersion`
 +  0.4.0:
   +  multi-product flavor support! although need improve it.
   +  fix [#7](https://github.com/Piasy/OkBuck/issues/7)